 City Finance Department

 Open Finance - The City of Marysville's Citizen Transparency Website

 The City's Open Finance website provides a searchable, transparent look at the city's budget and spending.
 This site give users a variety of tools to filter, sort, and visualize data.
 Users are able to drill down several layers and view different options, as well as download data sets for additional analysis.

 Open Finance includes budget and actual data for the City’s revenue and expenses since January 2017.
 The various sources and uses of City funds are illustrated.
 This site also includes detailed information on the City’s vendor payments since January 2017.
 This site also highlights the top program, vendor and categories of expenses.

 Find a glossary of budget terms and more information on the City's budget process online.

 Comments or questions?
 Please share your thoughts with us.

-For the 13th consecutive year, in February 2021 the City of Marysville again received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officer Association of the U.S. and Canada (GFOA).
+For the 13th consecutive year, in February 2021 the City of Marysville received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officer Association of the U.S. and Canada.

-The award commends the city for its comprehensive annual financial report (CAFR).
-A CAFR is a government financial statement that looks at long-term financial trends and goes beyond minimums established for public sector employees.
-The CAFR was judged by an impartial panel to meet the high standards of the program, which includes the city demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story.
+The award commends the city for its comprehensive annual financial report.
+A comprehensive annual financial report is a government financial statement that looks at long-term financial trends and goes beyond minimums established for public sector employees.
+The report was judged by an impartial panel to meet the high standards of the program, which includes the city demonstrating a constructive “spirit of full disclosure” to clearly communicate its financial story.